Best Mission Toilets (2026)

 Dual flush toilets require slightly more specific replacement parts than a standard flapper-based single flush toilet.
 For brand-name models like TOTO, Kohler, and American Standard, the correct repair kits are widely available online and at plumbing supply stores.
 For less common brands, finding exact parts can occasionally be more difficult.
 Outside of the flush valve seal, internal components such as fill valves and supply lines are standard and no different from a single flush model.

 In many municipalities, yes.
 Most local water utility rebate programs for toilet replacement require EPA WaterSense certification, which all picks in this roundup carry.
-Rebate amounts vary by location, typically ranging from $25 to $200 per toilet.
+Rebate amounts vary by location, so check your local water utility for exact rebate amounts.
 Check your local water utility's website or the EPA WaterSense rebate finder to confirm eligibility for your specific address and the model you are considering.

 Yes, reliably, for liquid waste only.
 The partial flush in a properly designed dual flush toilet is engineered to clear urine and paper without full siphon action.
 It moves enough water to rinse the bowl and carry waste through the trapway.
 Where a 0.8 gallon partial flush can occasionally leave residue is if the bowl geometry is shallow or water pressure is lower than typical.
-The best-reviewed models in this category, including the TOTO Aquia IV and Kohler Cimarron Dual Flush, have bowl shapes optimized for the partial flush volume.
+The best-reviewed models in this category, including the TOTO Aquia IV and Kohler Cimarron Dual Flush, have bowl shapes optimized for the partial flush volume, and both still post a perfect 1000 gram MaP score on the full flush.

 For the partial flush, 0.8 to 1.0 gallons is the current efficient range.
 For the full flush, 1.28 GPF is the standard and the EPA WaterSense threshold.
 Some older dual flush designs used 1.6 GPF for the full flush, which negates most savings and is not recommended.
 A 0.8 / 1.28 GPF split is the most water-efficient widely available configuration.
 The 1.0 / 1.28 split is still meaningfully efficient and is typical of mid-range picks like the Woodbridge T-0019 and Kohler Highline Dual Flush.

 Yes, provided the full flush MaP score is high enough to clear solids reliably in one pass.
-For a large family, the high volume of liquid-only flushes makes the partial flush savings significant, and a 1000 gram MaP full flush like the American Standard H2Option or Woodbridge T-0019 means solid waste is cleared without repeated pressing.
+For a large family, the high volume of liquid-only flushes makes the partial flush savings significant, and a 1000 gram MaP full flush like the TOTO Aquia IV, Kohler Cimarron Dual Flush or Woodbridge T-0019 means solid waste is cleared without repeated pressing.
 For more context on heavy-use picks, see our guide to the best toilets for large families.

 Both technologies save water versus old 3.5 GPF toilets, but they do it differently.
 A dual flush toilet uses two water volumes to optimize daily use, with savings coming from the partial flush.
 A pressure-assist toilet uses compressed air to deliver a more forceful single flush, typically at 1.0 to 1.1 GPF, which saves on every flush equally.
 For most residential users, a well-designed dual flush toilet with a 0.8 gallon partial flush saves more total water over a day than a 1.1 GPF pressure-assist model, because most daily flushes are liquid-only.